Where to Stay on Vacation: Hotels vs Vacation Rentals vs Resorts

 Accommodation can be one of the largest line items in a travel budget.
 You might decide to splurge on a resort and save on activities, or pick a budget-friendly rental so you can spend more on experiences.

-Once you’re clear on these basics, it becomes much easier to weigh hotels, vacation rentals, and resorts against one another.
+Once you’re clear on these basics, it becomes much easier to weigh hotels, vacation rentals, and resorts against one another and decide where to stay on vacation for this particular trip.

 Hotels are the classic answer when people wonder where to stay on vacation.
 They’re often the simplest and most familiar option, especially in cities and popular tourist areas.